-This article will answer all your questions about riding the High Roller in Las Vegas including the best times to ride, tips for getting the most out of your experience and where to go to get discount tickets.
+This article will answer all your questions about riding the High Roller in Las Vegas, including the specific costs, the best times to go for a ride, tips for getting the most out of your experience, and where to look for discount tickets.

-What is The High Roller in Las Vegas?
+What is The High Roller Observation Wheel in Las Vegas?

-The Las Vegas High Roller is the tallest observation wheel in the world!
-At 550 feet tall, and located right in the middle of the Las Vegas Strip, it provides extensive 360-degree views of both the Strip and the Vegas Valley.
+The Las Vegas High Roller is the 2nd tallest observation wheel in the world!
+At 550 feet tall and located right in the center of the Las Vegas Strip, it provides extensive 360-degree views of both the Strip and the Vegas Valley.

-Also, unlike a ferris wheel, the High Roller moves at a very slow pace.
+Also, unlike a Ferris wheel, the High Roller moves at a very slow pace (about 1 foot per second).
 In fact, it never stops moving.
-Passengers load and unload when a pod reaches the bottom platform.
+Passengers load and unload when a pod reaches the bottom platform while the wheel is still slowly spinning.

-Cost to go On The High Roller in Las Vegas (+ Discount Tickets!)
+High Roller Las Vegas Cost (+ Discount Tickets!)

-The regular cost of a High Roller Ticket is between $23.50 and $34.75 depending on the time of day.
+The regular cost of a High Roller Ticket (adult) is either $23.50 or $34.75, depending on the time of day.
+Here’s a breakdown of the High Roller ticket pricing:

 |High Roller / Time of Day||Cost|